-Also, participate in productive conversations that aren’t science-related to help you garner valuable skills that will make your project a success.
-Being open and listening to what each member of the group will help a long way towards the success of the research.
+Also, participate in productive conversations that aren't science-related to help you garner valuable skills to make your project a success.
+Being open and listening to each member of the group will help a long way towards the success of the research.

 Enhance the trust you have for each other by letting each member's vote count regardless of the size of the group.
 Who knows?
 They might have the soundest argument on what's best for the project.

 Most importantly, establish connections with renowned scientists and borrow experiences that can add value to your team.

 That said, I hope you find this helpful guide and that you're able to implement each of the tips for the success of your research.